 A Guide to Camp for New Parents and Campers

-Shalom and welcome to the 6 Points Sports team!
+Welcome to the 6 Points Sports Academy team!
 Sending your child to camp for the first time is an exciting experience that can also bring up many questions.
 This page is to help you and your child prepare for their first summer with us at camp and get excited for all that is to come!

 Can my child bring a friend?